 - Vacation Planning

 When I travel, I do not go to chain restaurants much.
-In Branson however they do have some great chains that you do not find everywhere else.
+In Branson however, they do have some great chains that you do not find everywhere else.
 One that is available in many markets is Fuddruckers the two locations that used to be near me had closed so I chose to go there for one of their giant burgers like I used to enjoy.

-It is hard to beat a fresh grilled burger and their fixings bar to make it just like you like it.
+It is hard to beat a freshly grilled burger and their fixings bar to make it just like you like it.
 You cannot complain that their burgers are as big as a half-pound either.

 I had checked online before my trip to find the best local shows playing in the area.
 I even took the time to make a few reservations.
 I can tell you I do not mind doing anything solo all that much, but it does feel weird booking shows for 1 guest.
 But I am often traveling without a lot of notice, and at the time I was not dating anyone special so solo for this trip it would be.

 Tonight I had gotten a ticket to the Edge of Illusion experience.
 A magic show in town that had gained some good reviews from many guests recently.
 This was a case of social media influencing my choices, I believe.
-The reviews were very good,, so I looked forward to the show.
+The reviews were very good, so I looked forward to the show.

 After my nap and a shower to feel fresh and awake after the nice big meal and the 10 hours of travel today.
 I headed for the show itself.
-It was Thursday so the nighttime show would start at 8 PM, which after the good nap and break would be about 45 minutes from the time I stepped out of the shower and got dressed.
+It was Thursday so the nighttime show would start at 8 PM, which after a good nap and break would be about 45 minutes from the time I stepped out of the shower and got dressed.

 The show was at the Branson Famous Theatre, 645 State Highway 165 Branson, MO 65616 it was a quick and easy drive from the resort.
 I enjoyed the program, and I was happy to see the entertainer taking time with guests after the show.
 You could see the kids lighting up, seeing the talented headliner up close.